 Stay fed and rested

 Just like in real life, you have the best chance of success when you look after yourself.
-That means getting your eight hours and three square meals a day full of fruit and veg, so to speak.
+That means getting your eight hours plus three square meals a day full of fruit and veg.
 This is the case when it comes to FFXIV fast leveling, too.
 Food is easy to get hold of, whether it’s been gathered or purchased in shops, and bestows a 3% EXP boost for 30 minutes each time.
 But, if you’re short on cash, you can buy food in early cities and inns for as little as 7 Gil.

 After a day of adventure and a hearty meal, chances are you’re going to need your 40 winks.
 Everybody needs a break now and then, there’s no shame in it – even when you’re doing some FFXIV power leveling.
-When you log off in a Sanctuary – that’s anywhere in a city such as Gridania or Limsa Lominsa, or near a big blue teleportation crystal – you get rested EXP.
+When you log off in a Sanctuary – that’s anywhere in a city such as Gridania or Limsa Lominsa, or near a big blue teleportation crystal, known as an Aetheryte – you get rested EXP.

 Keep an eye on your Challenge Log